srinivas-chundi/srinivas-chundi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on C, C++ and Go
+- 🔭 Working on C, C++ and Go
-- 🌱 I’m currently learning Rust
+- 🌱 Learning Rust

 <!--
 **srinivas-chundi/srinivas-chundi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.